 Big Swing Face is also classic Buddy.
 If you just wanted a jazz/big band album, this is the one you should have in your collection.

-The Best Of Buddy Rich/The Pacific Jazz Years contains West Side Story Medley, considered by some to be the quintessential Buddy Rich tune.
+The Best Of Buddy Rich/The Pacific Jazz Years contains West Side Story Medley, considered the quintessential Buddy Rich tune.
 If you want unadulterated Buddy Rich, get this one.

 Buddy Rich: Up Close is the DVD I wanted as a kid.
 It includes close up and varied angles so you can get a better look at his drumming genius.
 I have included a link to the DVD below, but Buddy Rich: Up Close is also available for digital purchase or rent at Amazon.com.

-And something very special, the Kindle version of Mel Torme’s biography of Buddy called Traps – The Drum Wonder: The Life of Buddy Rich.
-Mel was a great artist in his own right, but here he writes about “Traps” in a manner that could only be accomplished by a life-long friend.
+And something very special, Mel Torme’s biography of Buddy Rich called Traps – The Drum Wonder: The Life of Buddy Rich.
+Mel was a great artist in his own right, but here he writes about “Traps” in a way that could only be accomplished by a life-long friend.

 © copyright anakrino publishing